CS2103JAN2017-W09-B2/addressbook-level4/docs/UserGuide.md

 Format: `find #TAG ..`

-> Note: Support for this has not been implemented. <br>
 > `find #TAG ..` finds all your tasks tagged with #TAG. <br>
 > Fuzzy find is used to include similar words, e.g. `#work` will match `#werk`. <br>
 > The search is not case sensitive, e.g `#boss` will match `#Boss`. <br>